mattermost/docs/source/comply/audit-log.rst

 The logging configuration JSON is an object (unordered collection) containing names and log target values.
 Each log target contains a type, options specific to the type, format, and levels.

-Focalboard uses discrete log levels, meaning each level to be output must be listed.
+Boards uses discrete log levels, meaning each level to be output must be listed.
 This allows for log targets to output specific log levels, and custom log levels to be created.
 See ``server/mlog/levels.go`` for a list of available log levels.

 Planned enhancements to the audit log